Jjagg/dotnet-vstemplate/readme.md

 | /             | PlatformTag     | --platform-tags | /       |
 | /             | ProjectTypeTag  | --project-tags  | /       |

-Supported tags/language properties are C#, F# and VB.
+Supported tags/language in template.json for automatically mapping to vstemplate C#, F# and VB.